SkylineCommunications/dataminer-docs/connector-help/connector_help/Moxa_NPort_6610.md

 ## About

-This driver is intended to get and set information in the device via an element in a DataMiner System, using SNMP commands.
+This connector is intended to get and set information in the device via an element in a DataMiner System, using SNMP commands.

 ### Version Info